swiegmann/kirby-index-block/README.md

    *Note: You can return also a variable type of* `Kirby\Cms\Files` *by using the relevant* `$pages`*-methods.
 So the result can be regular files or images.*

 3. In the block-section "Pages" click "Apply filter file" and select the file from the list.
+   *Note: The result-set that the filter-file receives is from the exact position in the panel, which is the actual "Apply filter file"-field.
+Everything below that field can override your filter again (especially sorting).*

 ## Customize the default view of list and entries